 A native of East Texas and lifelong Presbyterian, Jess holds a Master of Divinity from Union Presbyterian Seminary, a Master of Fine Arts in Photography from the University of North Texas, and a Bachelor of Fine Arts in Studio Art from Baylor.

-Check out Jess’s TEDx Talk on what faith communities can learn from spaces dedicated to LGBTQ-youth for more.
+Check out Jess’s TEDx Talk on what faith communities can learn from spaces dedicated to LGBTQIA+ youth for more.

-Alex Patchin McNeill has served as the Executive Director of More Light Presbyterians since 2013.
+Alex has served as the Executive Director of More Light Presbyterians since 2013 and was the first openly transgender man ordained in the PC(USA).
 During his tenure at More Light, he has equipped congregations to live into policy change for inclusion of LGBTQIA+ people and has successfully enacted policies for marriage equality in the Presbyterian Church, USA.
 Under his leadership, More Light now serves as a capacity-building organization, equipping congregations to work intersectionally on justice issues.
 As a trained professional coach through the International Coaching Federation, Alex brings a coaching approach to his work with church leaders and congregations seeking to follow God’s call to widen their welcome, increase church vitality, or develop and implement new programs.
 In addition, he coaches leaders taking a leap of faith to launch a new project, stepping into a leadership role, or discerning a new calling.

 As an openly transgender man with a wealth of experience both professionally and personally, he is a sought-after trainer and facilitator of workshops on gender identity and sexual orientation.
 He has over a decade of experience training hundreds of community leaders, and has played key roles organizing faith communities for marriage equality in Maryland and legislation to promote LGBTQIA+ rights.
-Alex is a Candidate for Ordination in the Presbyterian Church, USA, and holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
-He currently lives in Durham, NC.
+Alex holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
+He currently lives in Asheville, NC.

 Part 1 covers basics of language and terminology and covers and gives context for how we understand sexuality and gender.
 Part 2 covers a more in-depth discussion of gender identity and sexual orientation and pronouns – including a practice on how to use non-binary pronouns.